sustrik/libdill/README.md

 `chan ch = channel(sizeof(int), 100);`

-The line aboce creates a channel of int-sized elements able to hold 100 items.
+The line above creates a channel of int-sized elements able to hold 100 items.
 To get an unbuffered channel set second parameter to zero.